-- Documentation of education (copy of diplomas from university level education) - A summary of the master's thesis of approx. two (2) pages
+- Documentation of education (copy of diplomas from university level education) - A summary of the master's thesis of approx. two (2) pages - A list of academic publications, if applicable

-- A list of academic publications, if applicable - Documentation of any extraordinary requirements regarding academic and material resources. - Funding plan, and employment contract with an external employer, if applicable - Statement of support from at least one supervisor affiliated with the Faculty - The Faculty may demand documentation of satisfactory English skills - The Faculty may set additional documentation requirements in connection with the announcement of research fellowships.
+- Documentation of any extraordinary requirements regarding academic and material resources. - Funding plan, and employment contract with an external employer, if applicable - The faculty may demand documentation of satisfactory English skills - The faculty may set additional documentation requirements in connection with the announcement of research fellowships.